chaosarium/Influx/README.md

 **Is this usable at its current state?**

 No. Not yet.
 It technically has a functioning database and text reader, but there is not yet any dictionary integration nor translation integration.
 The UI needs a lot of work.
-There is also not yet a way to package the app into some binary due to complications with embedding python in rust.
+I have yet to figure out a way to package a binary built from rust with an embedding python interpreter.

 ## Development notes